 In the WWTW at Fermoy a sufficient number of standby pumps, fans, etc. is provided in order to ensure continuation of the wastewater and sludge treatment and to comply with all environmental standards in case of equipment failures or breakdowns.
-Standby equipment is installed, ready for other take over, or available in stock on site.
+Standby equipment is installed, ready for take over, or available in stock on site.

-Standby diesel generators or generator sockets in control panels are provided to enable the plant ection purposition to operate during mains electric power failure thereby preventing untreated emissions from entering the receiving aqueous environment.
+A standby generator is provided for the inlet pumping plant Elsewhere generator sockets are provided in control panels to enable the plant to operate during mains electric power failure thereby preventing untreated emissions from entering the receiving aqueous environment.